antaldaniel/dataandlyrics/content/post/2021-04-14-bandcamp-librarian-2/index.md

 +++

 My [previous blogpost ](https://medium.com/data-lyrics/how-to-speak-about-music-in-the-digital-age-from-taxonomies-to-folksonomies-ac2d25ed29f7) addressed two ways of classifying music in the digital age: on the one hand, subgenre taxonomies proposed by industry vendors; on the other hand, user-defined collaborative tagging systems or folksonomies, which are more suitable for exploring niche music genres and to delve into the intricacies of an ever-evolving musical landscape.
 The Bandcamp Dance Librarian project takes into account both classification systems, using the taxonomy of industry vendor Beatport to detect stylistic tendencies or repertoires within the Bandcamp libraries of grassroots electronic dance music labels.
 This is performed by identifying clusters within a Bandcamp library based on Beatport’s subgenre labels.
-For instance, a cluster from the library of Samurai Music is identifed as an amalgam of Drum&Bass, Leftfield Bass, and to a lesser extent Trap-Hip-Hop-R&B. The dimension of this cluster (i.e., the number of tracks) is then displayed on a timeline among other clusters.
+For instance, a cluster from the library of *Samurai Music* is identifed as an amalgam of `Drum&Bass`, `Leftfield Bass`, and to a lesser extent `Trap-Hip-Hop-R&B`.
+The dimension of this cluster (i.e., the number of tracks) is then displayed on a timeline among other clusters.

 Bandcamp is a reputable publishing platform aimed towards independent musicians that encourages the use of tags (folksonomies) by its users — accordingly, the Librarian takes into account the artist/label tags added to the Bandcamp pages.
 It is therefore possible to compare the industry taxonomy of Beatport with artist folksonomies, as long as such tags are provided on Bandcamp or further investigation around particular folksonomies is performed.
-For instance, a representative track from the cluster identified above is described, among others, as “homemade weaponry” by the eponymous artist:
+For instance, a representative track from the cluster identified above is described, among others, as *homemade weaponry* by the eponymous artist:

 {{< figure src="/img/bandcamp_librarian/homemade_weaponry.jpeg" title="homemade weaponry" numbered="true" >}}